dkokov/RateEngine/doc/config.md

 **The main RateEngine config file is 'RateEngine.xml'**

+Examine different parts by this file.Step by step.

-The 'System' part is defined main application path and pid file name.
+The **'System'** part is defined main application path and pid file name.

 ``` XML
  <System>